-- We understand that mobile phones have become a convenience of daily life and parents/carers want to be able to contact their children who are dependent on public transport.
+We understand that mobile phones have become a convenience of daily life and parents/carers want to be able to contact their children who are dependent on public transport.
 We do allow students to bring mobile phones to school, but they should be switched off and kept out of sight from the beginning of the school day at 8.40am until the end of the school day at 3.10pm.
+The only exceptions are:

-The only exception to this is if a student needs to manage their diabetes by using their phone. - Parents/carers must not contact their child using their mobile phone during the school day.
+- A student accessing Arbor or Show My Homework to check their timetable, rewards, sanctions or home learning deadlines.
+It is accepted that a student may do this outside of lessons (i.e. between lessons, at break or lunch time); however, students may not do this during lesson time. - A teacher granting their class permission to use their mobile phones to support a learning activity, during which time the teacher takes responsibility for managing their students' use of technology.
+Students must only use their devices as directed by their teacher for the purpose of learning. - Parents/carers must not contact their child using their mobile phone during the school day.
 Where parents/carers need to contact their child, including in emergency situations, they must do so by sending an e-mail or phoning the school office. - Students must not contact their parents/carers using their mobile phone during the school day.
 Where students need to contact their parents/carers, including in instances of sickness, they must do so by asking the school office to phone home. - Students must not access any social media platforms during the school day. - Students must not photograph or video other students or members of staff under any circumstances. - Students must not use their mobile phones to play games or listen to music.
-To this end, students are not permitted to bring headphones/earbuds into school.

-- Mobile phones and other e-devices are the responsibility of students.
-They should be switched off and kept surely in their bags.
+To this end, students are not permitted to bring headphones/earbuds into school. - Mobile phones and other e-devices are the responsibility of students.
+They should be switched off and kept surely in their bags or pockets unless school-approved Apps are being checked.
 Their loss or disappearance will not be investigated beyond what is reasonable, and the school accepts no responsibility for the loss of mobile phones or other e-devices which students have chosen to bring on to school premises. - Considering concerns nationally about the uses to which images can be put, we ask all parents/carers to be sensitive about taking photographs or videos using mobile phones, cameras or video-recorders at school events.
 Please follow the instructions of the supervising staff about their use. - The school may correspond with parents/carers via SMS and therefore we ask that parents/carers engage with Arbor and Satchel One Show My Homework to keep up to date with their child's rewards, sanctions, home learning, attendance and timetable.